fastrgv/Portable-OpenAL-Sound/README.md

 This is an Ada utility that can play WAV files on Windows, OSX, and Linux, using Ada tasking and OpenAL libraries.
 It includes a partial Ada binding to OpenAL.

-It provides sound-playing capabilities for Ada apps to
+It provides sound-playing capabilities for Ada apps to:

 * asynchronously start and stop music/sound loops,
 * initiate transient sounds,
 * allow unlimited sound concurrency.

 Examples for each O.S. are included.

-It is suitable for any Ada application that requires background or transient sound effects; eg. games, simulations.
+* Suitable for any Ada application that requires background or transient sound effects; eg. games, simulations.

-There are no software dependencies; this package is self-contained.
+* There are no software dependencies; this package is self-contained.

 --------------------------------------------------------
 ## Usage: